 An abstention represents a stockholder's affirmative choice to decline to vote on a proposal.
 Under Nevada law, abstentions are considered present and entitled to vote at the Annual Meeting.
-As a result, abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against a proposal in cases where approval of the proposal requires the affirmative vote of a majority of the shares present and entitled to vote at the Annual Meeting (Proposals Two and Three).
+As a result, abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against the proposals.

 If you are a beneficial owner of shares held in "street name" and do not provide the organization that holds your shares with specific voting instructions, under the rules of various national and regional securities exchanges, the organization that holds your shares may generally vote on routine matters but cannot vote on non-routine matters.
 If the organization that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, the organization that holds your shares does not have the authority to vote on the matter with respect to those shares.
 This is generally referred to as a "broker non-vote."
-Proposals Two and Three involve matters that we believe will be considered routine under the relevant securities exchange rules.
+Proposals Two, Three and Six involve matters that we believe will be considered routine under the relevant securities exchange rules.
 The "routine" treatment of these proposals does not affect the seriousness with which we treat it.
 All other proposals involve matters that we believe will be considered non-routine.
 We encourage you to provide voting instructions to the organization that holds your shares by carefully following the instructions provided by such organization.
+Broker non-votes will be counted for purposes of calculating whether a quorum is present at the Annual Meeting, but will not be counted for purposes of determining the number of votes cast.